Select any two GPUs for comparison

 The HD 7770 has a 100 MHz higher core clock speed and 8 more Render Output Units than the R7 250.
 This results in the HD 7770 providing 9.6 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The R7 250 was released over a year more recently than the HD 7770, and so the R7 250 is likely to have better driver support, meaning it will be more optimized for running the latest games.
+The R7 250 was released less than a year after the HD 7770, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 The R7 250 has 1024 MB more video memory than the HD 7770, so is likely to be much better at displaying game textures at higher resolutions.
 However, overall, the HD 7770 has superior memory performance.

-The HD 7770 has 9.6 GB/sec greater memory bandwidth than the R7 250, which means that the memory performance of the HD 7770 is marginally better than the R7 250.
+The HD 7770 has 54.4 GB/sec greater memory bandwidth than the R7 250, which means that the memory performance of the HD 7770 is much better than the R7 250.

-The Radeon R7 250 2GB GDDR5 has 384 Shader Processing Units and the Radeon HD 7770 Vapor-X GHz OC Edition has 640.
-However, the actual shader performance of the R7 250 is 345.6 and the actual shader performance of the HD 7770 is 576.
-The HD 7770 having 230.4 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a noticeably smoother and more efficient experience when processing graphical data than the R7 250.
+The Radeon HD 7770 Vapor-X GHz OC Edition has 640 Shader Processing Units and the Radeon R7 250 v2 2GB has 384.
+However, the actual shader performance of the HD 7770 is 598 and the actual shader performance of the R7 250 is 343.
+The HD 7770 having 255 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a significantly smoother and more efficient experience when processing graphical data than the R7 250.

 The differences include increased memory and core clocks, from 1125MHz to 1300MHz and from 1000MHz to 1100MHz, respectively.
 A new quiet and efficient cooling system, called Vapor-X, is also available.